swiftlang/swift-package-manager/README.md

 To develop the package manager with Xcode you will need to launch Xcode 7.x [with a downloadable Swift toolchain](https://swift.org/download/#installation).

+Development focused documentation is in the [Internals](Documentation/Internals), subdirectory of Documentation.

 ## System Requirements

 The package manager’s system requirements are the same as [those for Swift](https://github.com/apple/swift#system-requirements).